Azure/azure-powershell/src/Elastic/Elastic.Autorest/docs/Update-AzElasticMonitor.md

 ```

 ### -ResourceGroupName
-The name of the resource group to which the Elastic resource belongs.
+The name of the resource group.
+The name is case insensitive.

 ```yaml
 Type: System.String